Discoverse FAQ

 Q: Your reviews of Discovery are extremely biased and devoid of substance.
 All you do is complain about its alleged lack of continuity.

 A: If you bothered to actually read my Discovery reviews, you would notice that the stories and the characters are in the focus.
 I complain about story elements or visual styles that I simply don't like, in the very same fashion as in any of my 600+ reviews of old Star Trek series.
 And I take the right to point out when the series doesn't live up to its own claim to respect canon, just as I criticized the canon violations of any prior Star Trek series.
 My criticism about all these aspects of the series is absolutely proportionate.
 You may also notice that many of my reviews of Discovery are positive or neutral.
-Since I have decided to keep out the fundamental mistakes of Discovery (such as un-Klingon Klingons) from my ratings, the series is on par with the first season of TNG.
+Since I have decided to keep out the fundamental mistakes of Discovery from my ratings, the series is on par with the first season of TNG.
 You can't possibly claim that my Discovery reviews are unfair.
-If anything, they are too benevolent considering that I would instinctively rank Discovery a lot lower than TNG.
+If anything, they are too benevolent considering that I would instinctively rank anything Discovery lower than TNG.

 Q: Are Star Trek Discovery and Strange New Worlds canon?